InnoDB full-text indexes are described under

 Optimizing InnoDB Full-Text Indexes.

-caching and batch processing behavior.
-Specifically, updates and
+processing behavior.
+Specifically, updates and insertions on a

-at transaction commit time, which means that a
+full-text index are processed at transaction commit time, which

 mysql> CREATE TABLE opening_lines ( id INT UNSIGNED AUTO_INCREMENT NOT NULL PRIMARY KEY, opening_line TEXT(500), author VARCHAR(200), title VARCHAR(200), FULLTEXT idx (opening_line) ) ENGINE=InnoDB; mysql> BEGIN; mysql> INSERT INTO opening_lines(opening_line,author,title) VALUES ('Call me Ishmael.','Herman Melville','Moby-Dick'), ('A screaming comes across the sky.','Thomas Pynchon','Gravity\'s Rainbow'), ('I am an invisible man.','Ralph Ellison','Invisible Man'), ('Where now?
 Who now?
 When now?','Samuel Beckett','The Unnamable'), ('It was love at first sight.','Joseph Heller','Catch-22'), ('All this happened, more or less.','Kurt Vonnegut','Slaughterhouse-Five'), ('Mrs. Dalloway said she would buy the flowers herself.','Virginia Woolf','Mrs. Dalloway'), ('It was a pleasure to burn.','Ray Bradbury','Fahrenheit 451'); mysql> SELECT COUNT(*) FROM opening_lines WHERE MATCH(opening_line) AGAINST('Ishmael'); +----------+ | COUNT(*) | +----------+ | 0 | +----------+ mysql> COMMIT; mysql> SELECT COUNT(*) FROM opening_lines WHERE MATCH(opening_line) AGAINST('Ishmael'); +----------+ | COUNT(*) | +----------+ | 1 | +----------+